SiddharthGC/Snake_BGI/README.md

 # Snake_BGI
 Siddharth Chandrasekar, 2016

-A snake game program written using C++ using the WinBGI graphics.h library.
+A snake game program written in C++ using the WinBGI graphics.h library.

 This is probably one of the best WinBGI snake implementations you'll find online (Believe me, I've looked).
 I've implemented a concept called double buffering to make the gameplay much smoother.